 These are very real losses and can manifest in physical forms of

 These symptoms are real and can cause serious harm.
 We want to help you recover.

-If you or someone you know is or was a victim of sexual harassment in the workplace, reach out to our office for a free consultation with a California sexual harassment lawyer and to learn more about cases brought on behalf of victims of sexual harassment.
+If you or someone you know is or was a victim of sexual harassment in the workplace, reach out to our law firm for a free consultation with a sexual harassment lawyer who serves across Calfornia and to learn more about cases brought on behalf of victims of sexual harassment.